bricksandbraces/designsystem/README.md

 All packages starting with @bricksandbraces on your computers user will use this authentication to publish or consume packages.
 Never commit this file

-3. Go back to the repository and login with `yarn npm login --scope=bricksandbraces`.
+3. Go back to the repository and login with `yarn npm login --scope bricksandbraces`.
 When asked for a username, enter your personal (not the organizations!) github username and as password the personal access token you just generated.
 4. Finally using `yarn npm publish` you will be able to publish a new version of the package!! 🎉🎉🎉

 ## License